Project information

 How it works

-- Frontend: static website files hosted in S3
+- Frontend: static website files hosted in S3, with a floating chat widget

 - CDN + HTTPS: CloudFront distribution with ACM certificate (us-east-1)

-- DNS: Route 53 A/AAAA aliases for apex + www
+- DNS: Route 53 A/AAAA aliases for apex + www, plus an api. subdomain for the assistant

 Notable engineering decisions